pleabargain/storyboard/word_lists/quantifiers.md

 not enough
 some
 any
+only a few
+just a few
 a few
 a little
 a teeny weeny amount
 a tiny amount
 just a little
-a whole lot
+a whole lot of
 not a lot of
 a shit load
 not many
 not much
-just a few
 many of
 each
 every